hivesolutions/net-dummy/README.md

 ## Loading

-In order to load the module execute `modprobe ./net_dummy.ko` or `insmod ./net_dummy.ko`.
+In order to load the module execute `modprobe ./dummy.ko` or `insmod ./dummy.ko`.

-To check for log messages use `tail /var/log/syslog`.
+* To check for log messages use `tail /var/log/syslog`.

-To start a new device use `ifconfig dummy0 192.168.1.232 up`
+* To start a new interface use `ifconfig dummy0 192.168.0.1 up`

-In order to unload the module use `rmmod net_dummy`
+* In order to unload the module use `rmmod net_dummy`

 ## Tricks